 Redcord is a unique blend of applied scientific knowledge, patented equipment and guided specialist therapy utilised by highly skilled clinicians, such as Paul.

-Redcord (Neurac) System
+Redcord (Neurac) System:

 Redcord (Neurac) is a treatment method for neuromuscular and neuromuscular disorders.

-Redcord stands for the common thread between health care and an active life.
+Redcord stands for the common thread between health care and active life.
 Neurac (Neuromuscular activation) is our innovative treatment method with standardised testing procedures.
 The method is breakthrough dynamic development in the field of therapeutic exercise in combination with suspension therapy.

 Neurac is based on knowledge and scientific principles.
 The method is focused on optimised neuromuscular control for patients with long term musculoskeletal disorders.